michelin/TorchSOM/README.md

 ## 📝 Citation

-If you use `torchsom` in your research, please cite both the paper and software:
+If you use `torchsom` in your academic, research or industrial work, please cite both the paper and software:

 ```bibtex
 @inproceedings{Berthier2025TorchSOM,